Group of women at a presentation

 Shea richness and its untapped economic potential

-In Ghana 600,000 women collect and process shea across the six northern regions.
-Many of these women are the main provider of their households and rely on this line of work to take care of pressing family needs.
-Most of these women are, however out of reach to buyers due to unavailable road networks to the communities.
+In Ghana alone, 600,000 women collect and process shea across the five northern regions.
+Many of these women are the main income providers in their households, directly relying on shea to support their families.
+However, due to poor road networks in these communities, most of these women remain out of reach to potential buyers of the products.

-A project implemented by the GSA and partners from the private sector aims to change that by connecting these women with buyers.
-The project seeks to improve the capacity of women shea collectors: they receive training and are expected to benefit from improved working conditions.
-It will also boost the sector’s profitability by helping to remove investment barriers of European and local companies through creating and strengthening cooperatives, improving product quality and facilitating direct sourcing.
+This project implemented with the support of Invest for Jobs by the Global Shea Alliance (GSA) and partners from the private sector from November 2020 to Decembre 2022 aimed to address these challenges by connecting women shea collectors with buyers.
+The project sought to improve the capacities of women shea collectors through training and improved working conditions.
+It also aimed to boost the sector’s profitability by removing investment barriers of European and local companies through creating and strengthening cooperatives, improving product quality, and facilitating direct sourcing.

 PROJECT APPROACH AND PROJECT GOALS